akosuadydy/giftyakosua_data/README.md

 3. Demonstrate my ability to analyze and communicate data insights
 4. Build a strong foundation for a career in data analytics

-📚 Current Course Coverage: Key topics covered so far:
+📚 Current Course Coverage: Modules completed so far:

-✅ Value of Data Analytics
-✅ Types of Data Analysis: Descriptive, Diagnostic, Predictive, Prescriptive ✅ Phases of the Data Analytics Process
-✅ Asking the Right Analytical Questions
-✅ Researching and Building a Data Analytics Portfolio
+Module 1: Introduction to Data Analytics Projects Module 2: Getting Started with Data Gathering and Investigation Module 3: Preparing and Cleaning Data for Analysis

+Reflections on skills learned
 📝 Project (In Progress)
-1. Hygiene Practice and Sachet Water Consumption in Ghans
+1. Hygiene Practices and Sachet Water Consumption in Ghana

 Objective: To understand common hygiene practices used before drinking water in Ghana and to assess whether these practices may pose potential public health risks